What Does it Take to Be a Cargo or Freight Agent?

 |State||Annual Mean Salary|

-What Tools & Technology do Cargo and Freight Agents Use?
+Tools & Technologies Used by Cargo and Freight Agents

 Below is a list of the types of tools and technologies that Cargo and Freight Agents may use on a daily basis: